 The benefits of forklift attachments are numerous, but their success depends on your industry and the type of work you do.
 Here are some of the most common forklift attachments and their applications:

 - Carton clamp: A carton clamp allows a forklift to pick up pallet-free containers, such as cartons or cases of products or large appliances.
+This attachment has applications in many warehouses across industries.

 - Fork positioner: With a fork positioner, you can adjust the distance between two forks, making it easy to work with various pallet sizes.
 This attachment is common in distribution, warehousing and food manufacturing industries.

 - Fork clamp: A fork clamp lies in between a fork positioner and a clamp.
 It can clamp down on awkwardly shaped loads and position the tines as well.
+This forklift attachment is versatile and has a place in many industries.

 - Paper roll clamp: Paper roll clamps are specialized attachments that let paper manufacturers and printers handle rolls without damaging the material.